ffups/Blabolizer1612/TRACKING.md

 # Tracking and Privacy

 ## What I Track
-- Page views and button clicks to improve user experience.
+- Page views and time spent on page to improve user experience.
-- Errors and performance metrics to debug and optimize the application.

 ## How I Respect Your Privacy
 - All data is anonymized (e.g., no IP addresses are stored).